Fast, Cheap and Out of Control (album)

 Fast, Cheap and Out of Control is the 2008 follow-up album to HK119's 2006 eponymous debut.
-The album was released through One Little Indian Records on 28 September 2008 in the United Kingdom.
+The album was released through One Little Independent Records on 28 September 2008 in the United Kingdom.

 The album was a significant upgrade from the harsher, lo-fi sounding debut.
 Having started to collaborate with other producers, musicians and writers (including cult folk singer Mara Carlyle who provides backing vocals to the track 'Divine'), 'Fast, Cheap and Out of Control' is considered a much glossier, finer and intricately executed collection of electro pop songs, that still continue HK119's analysis on issues such as humanity, cloning, celebrity culture, global warming and civil rights, all delivered in a thoroughly researched, but highly tongue-in-cheek and digestible manner.

 The imagery of the album's artwork and HK119 herself had also changed considerably for this album.
 In bringing the album "Back down to earth" and "from a more personal place", HK119 used the imagery of sportswear and use of such related equipment as a dumbbell to highlight the competitive nature of humanity (while also seen smoking on the cover sleeve, to represent the conflict of "what does it mean to be human?"; a line featured in the album's lead single, "C'est La Vie".)